Sugar free bread and butter pickles using sugar substitute. A delicious combination of cucumbers and onions in a tangy-sweet pickling solution.

 Most fruit preserves call for as much, and sometimes even more, sugar as fruit.
+Typically an exact pound for pound measure.
 And the same with sweet pickles.

 I just feel so guilty pouring all that refined white sugar over that gorgeous fresh produce!
 That's why I started looking around for a bread and butter pickle recipe without all the usual sugar.